John Tierney (journalist): Career

-After graduating college, Tierney was a newspaper reporter for four years, first at the Bergen Record in New Jersey and then at the Washington Star.
+After graduating from college, Tierney was a newspaper reporter for four years, first at the Bergen Record in New Jersey and then at the Washington Star.
 Starting in 1980, he spent ten years in magazine journalism writing for such magazines as Atlantic Monthly, Discover, Esquire, Health, National Geographic Traveler, New York, Newsweek, Outside, Rolling Stone.
 Tierney began working at The New York Times in 1990 as a "general assignment" reporter in the Metro section.
 Tierney writes a science column, "Findings", for the Times.
 He previously wrote the TierneyLab blog for the Times.
 In 2005, Tierney began to write for the Times Op-Ed page and as of 2015 his writings appeared in both the Times Op-Ed and "Findings" science column.
 He also writes for the City Journal.

 In 2009, Tierney wrote about mathematics popularizer Martin Gardner and in that same year started featuring recreational mathematics problems, often curated by Pradeep Mutalik in his New York Times TierneyLab blog.
 In 2010, Tierney retired from writing the blog, and Mutalik continued it under a new name (NumberPlay).
 In time, Gary Antonick took that over until he retired it in October 2016.